HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

 {{ figure_markup(
   image="compression-levels-gzip.png",
   caption="Compression levels for Gzip.", description="Stacked bar charts showing the usage of compression levels of responses using Gzip, for compression level 1 to 9, as well as `opt` which corresponds to optimizers such as Zopfli.
-It shows peaks at level 1 and at level 6, as well as a smaller peak at level 9.
+It shows peaks at level 1 and at level 6 extending through level 9.
 Each level is also broken down by content type.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQtfyTM9VEweN_Hli3IuxxqU1CRap4V5Q28baEs7aEBResoPRgk9Dwp1m_vdS9lzNlfO8J4hZN7GPT7/pubchart?oid=586666706&format=interactive", sheets_gid="150560131"
   )
 }}

-{# TODO - should data be broken down more to say which content type? #}
+The figure breaks down each compression level by content type.
+JavaScript is the most common content type in almost all cases.
+For Brotli, the proportion of JavaScript in the highest compression levels is higher than in the lower compression levels, while JSON is more common in the lower compression levels.
+For Gzip, the distribution of the JavaScript content type is roughly equal at all levels.

 ## How to analyze compression on sites

-To check which content of a website is already using HTTP compression, the [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools) or the <a hreflang="en" href="https://developers.google.com/web/tools/chrome-devtools">Chrome DevTools</a> can be used.
+To check which content of a website is using HTTP compression, the [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools) or the <a hreflang="en" href="https://developers.google.com/web/tools/chrome-devtools">Chrome DevTools</a> can be used.
 In the developer tools, open the Network tab and reload your site.
 A list of responses such as HTML, CSS, JavaScript, fonts and images should appear.
 To see which ones are compressed, you can check the content encoding in their response header.
 You can enable a column to easily see this for all responses at once.
 To do this, right click on the column titles, and in the menu navigate to Response Headers and enable Content-Encoding.

 Responses that are Gzip compressed will show "gzip", while those compressed with Brotli will show "br".
 If the value is blank, no HTTP compression is used.
 For images this is normal, since these resources are already compressed on their own.

-If you hover the mouse over the values in the Size column, you can also see "transferred over network" and "resource size" to compare the compressed and actual sizes.
-This data can also be seen for the entire site: this is indicated as "size" / "transferred size" in Firefox and "transferred" and "resources" in Chrome on the bottom left hand side of the Network tab.

-{# TODO is this section above necessary? it has less to do with discussing data #}

 {{ figure_markup(
   image="content-encoding.png",